-There is a great short movie named “Working Through Pain” which I suggest everybody watch, whether they like Batman or not.
-Because the story is less about Batman and more about the things we all struggle with — pain and how to overcome it.
+There is a great short movie named “Working Through Pain“, which I believe everybody watch, Batman fans or not.
+The story is less about Batman and more about the things we all struggle with — pain and how to overcome it.

 And who doesn’t want to learn how to deal with pain better?

 This 18-minute movie focuses on Bruce Wayne’s journey to India and his effort to deal with the pain of his parents’ murder.
 He seeks out shamans and mystics to help him do this but, along the way, he realizes how much his perception differs from other people.